AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

 \subsection{AudioMNIST dataset}

-The AudioMNIST dataset\footnote{Published at: https://github.com/soerenab/AudioMNIST} consists of 30000 audio recordings (ca.~9.5 hours) of spoken digits (0-9) in English with 50 repetitions per digit for each of the 60 different speakers.
+In the computer vision community, the simple MNIST dataset \cite{lecun1998mnist} is still often employed as an initial testbed for model development.
+Here, we propose an analogous dataset for the audio community and call it \emph{AudioMNIST}.
+The AudioMNIST dataset\footnote{Published at: \url{https://github.com/soerenab/AudioMNIST}} consists of 30,000 audio recordings (amounting to a grand total of approx. 9.5 hours of recorded speech) of spoken digits (0-9) in English with 50 repetitions per digit for each of the 60 different speakers.
 Recordings were collected in quiet offices with a R{\O}DE NT-USB microphone as mono channel signal at a sampling frequency of 48kHz and were saved in 16 bit integer format.
-In addition to audio recordings, meta information including age (range: 22 - 61 years), gender (12 female / 48 male), origin and accent of all speakers were collected as well.
+In addition to audio recordings, meta information including age (range: 22 - 61 years), sex (12 female / 48 male), origin and accent of all speakers were collected as well.
 All speakers were informed about the intent of the data collection and have given written declarations of consent for their participation prior to their recording session.
-The AudioMNIST dataset can be used to benchmark models for different classification tasks of which classification of the spoken digit and the speaker's gender are explored in this paper.
+The AudioMNIST dataset can be used to benchmark models for different classification tasks of which classification of the spoken digit and the speaker's sex are explored in this paper.